muakone/v0-aegis-gateway-mvp/PITCH_SPEECH_5_MINUTES.md

 "Let's talk about the market opportunity.

-Right now, there are roughly 1.2 billion remote workers globally.
+Right now, over 1 billion workers globally work remotely or in hybrid arrangements.brid arrangements.
 That number is growing 15% year-over-year.
-Companies are spending $3 trillion annually on cybersecurity, but 60% of that is reactive—fixing breaches after they happen.
+Companies are spending over $250 billion annually on cybersecurity, but 60% of that is reactive—fixing breaches after they happen, not preventing them.

 The Zero Trust market is currently $23 billion and growing 17% annually.
-By 2028, it's expected to be $45 billion.
+By 2028, it's expected to be $45 billion, according to leading market research firms like MarketsandMarkets and Grand View Research.

 But here's the gap: Zero Trust solutions exist.
 Okta exists.
 Azure AD exists.
 Cisco has products.
 But they all focus on ONE dimension—usually identity.
 Nobody is solving the complete problem: identity PLUS device health PLUS behavioral context PLUS speed.